Muhammad-Taha-Qader/Ruby/OOP/OOP Syntex/Readme.md

 In this example, local_var will only be available inside set_local_var, but @instance_var will be accessible from any method within the instance.

-## 2. Some Concepts - Instance Variables
+## 2. Some Concepts - Multiple Constructors

 ### Multiple Constructors in Ruby